ml-and-ds-papers-on-the-go/andre-ye.github.io/biology/winter-quarter/notes/module-2/chapter-14.md

 ### 14.2: Mendel's Experiments with a Single Trait
 - In his first set of experiments, Mendel crossed pure liens of garden peas that differed in only one trait.
-- Crossed round-seed individuals and wrinkle-seed individuals (from pure lins).
+- Crossed round-seed individuals and wrinkle-seed individuals (from pure lines).
-  - Individuals used in initial cross: **parental generation**.
+  - Individuals used in the initial cross: **parental generation**.
   - Progeny (offspring) are **F1 generation**, "first filial".
-    - Latin *filius* and *filia* mean "son" and "daughter".
+    - Latin *Filius* and *filia* mean "son" and "daughter".
   - Continues as *F2* generation, *F3*, so on.

 #### The Monohybrid Cross: Dominant and Recessive Traits; A Reciprocal Cross; Do Mendel's Results Hold for Other Traits?